Witness (UK band): Under A Sun

 Elsewhere, comparisons with The Verve continued, along with likenings to the country rock stylings of both Neil Young and The Byrds.
 'Under A Sun' spawned a further two singles for the band in the form of "You Are All My Own Invention", which preceded the album's release, issued on 9 July, and "Here's One For You" which followed on 5 November.
 Though both releases received some solid reviews, they failed to feature in the Top 75 of the UK Singles Chart.
 In an effort to broaden the band's meagre fanbase, Universal Records secured a slot for the latter of the two songs in the soundtrack to the 2001 feature film, American Pie 2, made by their sister company, Universal Pictures.

-The beginning of the end
+Beginning of the end

 In December 2001, Julian was asked to leave the band, for reasons unknown, and by March 2002, in the midst of demoing what would have been their third album, it had been announced that Witness had been dropped by their record label.
 Despite this setback, they went on to perform a well-received headline set at the 'Americana One' festival in August 2002, and also returned to the studio to record an EP's worth of new material, slated for release in early 2003.
 In January 2003, a hometown gig was announced at Wigan's 'Mill at the Pier' for 5 April, set to promote the independent release of the planned EP.
 Yet, despite the gig being a sold-out success, the EP was never issued.